 You can also switch your router from a standard 2.4 GHz channel to a 5 GHz channel to up your speeds.

 Routers can also have settings that allow you to prioritize certain devices.
 Since gaming, streaming and video calls all take a lot of bandwidth, telling the router which devices to prioritize can speed up the most important tasks.
 Intel gives the example of prioritizing video calls since those could be work-related, over downloading from the cloud, since you could access your files later.
-Look to see if your router has Quality of Service (QoS) settings to help.
+See if your router has Quality of Service (QoS) settings to help.

 You might also look into presets on the router.
 For instance, some have entertainment settings that prioritize bandwidth for streaming or gaming.
 If multiple people are gaming or streaming, the devices end up competing with each other for bandwidth priority.
 If people tend to use multiple entertainment devices at the same time, you can turn off the entertainment settings, if your router has them.